Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 First, we need to install and load up the `multtest` package which comes with the `golub` data.

 ~~~
-# please install multtest prior to running the below code by running: install.packages("multtest")
 library(multtest)
 data(golub)